Set up G Suite Password Sync

 - Click Finish.

-- Repeat this section for each of the domain controllers in your domain.
+- Repeat this section for each domain controller in your domain.

 GSPS is now installed and running.
 Any password changes made to a user's Active Directory account are automatically updated for your Google users as well.
 However, GSPS doesn't sync your existing Active Directory passwords to Google–it only syncs password changes.